StarkMaze/.github/profile/README.md

 For the management of the recurring generation of the maze, we have decided to use the <a href="https://docs.yagi.fi/">Yagi Finance</a> solution which will allow us to automate the generation of the maze every day
 We have started the implementation but we are waiting for the return of their team in order to be able to automate everything with them.

+## 5- Next step

+We will continue this project and go to the end, we have discussed a lot with many people who gave us valuable advice for the rest of the project.